CaptainEureka/dotfiles/README.md

 #### CaptainEureka's personal config files
 ---
 This is a collection of my personal configuration files.
-I'm currently using Manjaro with `i3-gaps-rounded` and KDE/Plasma
+I'm currently using Manjaro with `i3-gaps-rounded` and KDE/Plasma (until I properly configure multi-monitor support in `i3`.)

 Some details about my setup: